Young-Lo/workshop2/index.md

-Welcome to the webpage of the second workshop on "The future of SN host galaxy studies", funded by EU/FP7-ERC grant
+Welcome to the webpage of the second workshop on "The future of SN host galaxy studies", funded by EU/FP7-ERC grant no. [615929].

 ## Rationale